-Because the death benefit is still tax free, a MEC is still useful for estate planning purposes.
-If a policy owner has no intention of withdrawing the cash value during the insured persons lifetime, there are no consequences of the life insurance contracts qualification as a modified endowment contract.
+Because the death benefit is still tax-free, a MEC is still useful for estate planning purposes.
+If a policy owner has no intention of withdrawing the cash value during the insured person’s lifetime, there are no consequences of the life insurance contract qualification as a modified endowment contract.

-An owner can still put a significant amount of money into a life insurance contract, have it grow tax deferred until death of the insured, and pass on a significant amount of money to the next generation free of taxes.
+An owner can still put a significant amount of money into a life insurance contract, have it grow tax-deferred until the death of the insured, and pass on a significant amount of money to the next generation free of taxes.
 The maximum amount of money that can be accepted into either a life insurance contract or a modified endowment contract is still limited by guideline premium limits, another limit placed by the federal government to avoid excessive use of this tax benefit.

 7 Pay Calculation

 The total amount of money that can be put into a life insurance contract during the first seven years are determined according to law by the age the insured, the cost of insurance, the health risk rating, and assumptions about mortality rates and current interest rates.
 While called the 7 pay test, it is not consequential how many payments are actually made, it refers to the cumulative premium payments that may be made in the first 7 years of a life insurance contract.
 Each of the first seven years additional premium is allowed.
 If there is excess premium allowed from one year it carries over to the next.
 The 7 pay calculation will be given to you by your insurance company, or agent, and a warning will be given if this amount is exceeded.
 Generally speaking, life insurance companies will allow you to withdraw the excess premium if this amount is exceeded, as long as it is done before the next policy anniversary.
 Otherwise, a policy will be considered a MEC.